Everyone says that the USA is the land of opportunity… but not for everything! Here’s a list of things I can do in France that I can’t in the USA.

 15. Find mostly non-GMO produce in the supermarket.

 17. Graduate from university with no debt!
 The French pay a small fraction of what students pay in the USA for higher education.
-The tuition at public universities is less than 500 euros/year, and even the top tier grand écoles, France’s best equivalent to US Ivy Leagues are much less expensive.
+The tuition at public universities is less than 500 euros/year, and even the top tier grandes écoles, France’s best equivalent to US Ivy Leagues are much less expensive.

 It’s common in the US for adults to carry to student loan debt for years, well into their 30s and that would be quite unusual for a French person.
 Even medical school in France doesn’t cost hundreds of thousands of euros.
 Master’s programs may be 4 or 5,ooo euros/year.